MaheenSiddique783/-Smart-Aquarium-Feeder/README.md

 ## ⚙️ How It Works

-1. **Timekeeping**: The DS1302 module keeps the current time even when the power is off.
-2. **Scheduled Feeding**: Feeding times are stored and checked every second using TIM2.
+1. **Scheduled Feeding**: Feeding times are stored and checked every second using TIM2.
-3. **Manual Feeding**: You can wave your hand (IR sensor) or press a button to feed manually.
+2. **Manual Feeding**: You can wave your hand (IR sensor) or press a button to feed manually.
-4. **Motor Activation**: Motor runs via a MOSFET when feeding occurs.
+3. **Motor Activation**: Motor runs via a MOSFET when feeding occurs.
-5. **Visual Feedback**: LEDs alternate while the motor is active.
+4. **Visual Feedback**: LEDs alternate while the motor is active.

 ---